 The Columns section contains all the ways to display the data, ranging from basic info like Amount and Date to more complex or in-depth data, such Allocation or Transaction Tags, if applicable.

-First, some options, such as All Emails and All Phones, take the system longer to sort through, which can cause the report generation time to be a little longer than usual.
+It’s important to note that some Column options, such as All Emails and All Phones, take the system longer to sort through, which can cause the report generation time to be a little longer than usual.

 - Amount: the raw amount of the transaction.